Mirrors (Blue Öyster Cult album): Songs

 Allen Lanier's acoustic ballad "In Thee" charted at No. 74.
 The song's line "Jim says some destinies should not be delivered" references the Jim Carroll Band song "Day and Night."

 "The Great Sun Jester" was co-written by Eric Bloom, John Trivers, and British fantasy/science-fiction author Michael Moorcock based on Moorcock's novel The Fireclown.
 This would be the first of several songs that Moorcock would co-write with the band.

+Critical reception

+The Bangor Daily News deemed the album "a relative failure," writing that "the hooks come one after another, but with little power behind them."